MAECProject/maec-to-stix/README.rst

 Installation
 ------------

-Use pip to install or upgrade stix-ramrod:
+Use pip to install or upgrade maec-to-stix:

 ::